prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 205 - Stages of the proceedings (summary proceedings)

-Provisional measures are treated by way of s ummary proceedings which shall consist of the following stages:
+Provisional measures are treated by way of summary proceedings which shall consist of the following stages:

    (a) a written procedure;  and